Since the early 1990s, RPC has

 allow users quick cursory access to GIS data.
 Whereas, to run a

-full GIS, can require high-end sophisticated servers and client computers and years of experience.
+full GIS can require high-end sophisticated servers, client computers, and years of experience.
 For a deeper explanation of GIS please read this resource: http://www.esri.com/what-is-gis

 is not a substitute for surveyors or surveys and there is always a